Psychobiotics with Scott Anderson

 Scott’s book, coauthored with John F Cryan and Ted Dinan, is one of the first major works in the field of psychobiotics.
 As a subject, it’s still in its early stages, but the studies so far have suggested that psychological behaviour in mammals can be affected by the gut biome.

 There is also research to suggest that the gut-brain axis can have an affect on mental health.
-As many as 70% of people with depression also have some form of gut issue.
+As many as 70% of people with mental health issues also have some form of gut issue.
 This isn’t always the easiest thing to picture, but there are certain connections between the brain and the gut that we have long accepted.
-Just think about the effect stress can have on appetite and digestion.
+Just think about the effect feeling tense can have on appetite and digestion.
 Suddenly that connection feels more real.

 Mental health is also a fairly young field of study.
-There’s still a lot we don’t know about illnesses such as depression, including what causes them.
+There’s still a lot we don’t know about mental health issues, including what causes them.
 There are various theories, ranging from genetics, to societal cues, to chemical imbalances, to gut health.
 Most likely, the answer is that all of these affect mental health, so it’s important to cover as many bases as we can, where we can.
 That’s one of the things that makes research into psychobiotics so exciting.

 Why take psychobiotics?

 We’re no strangers to mental health issues, and we think it’s really important to discuss them openly.
-Rates of depression diagnoses have been soaring, to the point that the illness is now the number one cause of disability in the world.
+Rates of poor mental health diagnoses have been soaring, to the point that the illness is now the number one cause of disability in the world.

 What we're finding, whether you're just substituting [antidepressants] or taking psychobiotics adjunctively, is that they are proving to be very valuable in practice.